Only cruelty keeps tigers in tourist attractions

 Where your money goes

-In 2015, 87% of funds raised went towards protecting animals in our four areas of work.
-We can ensure your vital donation is making the biggest impact for animals as possible and is helping achieve lasting change.
+In 2017, 84% of funds raised went towards protecting animals in our four areas of work.
+We strive to ensure your vital donations make the largest impact for animals and help achieve lasting change.